Yes, but what time is it?

 Plutonians would have great difficulty with clocks.
 At some times of the year and at some latitudes, 12pm by the clock might be before sunrise or after sunset!

 Some more pictures at last

 This pattern should be not so much studied as contemplated.
 Like a good atlas, the thing to do is to stare at it and dream.

 The middle part of the December-to-June trip from solstice to solstice (marked by the solid red lines) is fairly upright and straight.
-Does this mean that in that period sundials and clocks will agree?
+Does this mean, I ask myself in my dream, that in that period sundials and clocks will agree?

 On the other hand, the dotted red lines, the June-to-December lines, are at a steep angle.
 But they are at the same steep angle.
 This is the sort of pattern I was getting when there was a bug in the program and it was getting the day length wrong.
-So perhaps, after some confusion at the solstices themselves, the Plutonians will set their watches to lose 5 seconds each day, and the watches will match the behaviour of the Sun.
+So perhaps, after some confusion at the solstices themselves, the Plutonians set their watches to lose 5 Pluto “seconds” each day in summer and autumn, and the watches will match the behaviour of the Sun.

 Here are a few more pictures for dreaming with.